Grand Prix de Trois-Rivières

 - Brabham BT35 (Ric Forest): Bryant Cougle, an Ottawa sports team owner, owned a Brabham BT35 to be driven by Scott MacKenzie in the 1973 Canadian FB series, entered by Cougle's Astro Sports.
 MacKenzie crashed the car, believed to be BT35/18, at its second race and both driver and car were unable to continue the season.
 Cougle owned a second BT35, and this was raced by Ric Forest as an Astro Sports entry at Mosport Park in July.
 Bertil Roos then drove it at Debert, then Forest returned to the seat for Gimli, winning the race.
 Forest also drove it at Mosport Park and Trois-Rivières, and in between these races, it was driven by Dave McMillan in two SCCA Pro FB races at Road America and Watkins Glen.
 Astro Sports did not return to competition in 1974, and Cougle filed for bankrupcy in January 1975.
 The subsequent history of the Brabham is unknown.

 - March 71BM (Peter W Nye): Raced by Geoff Freeman (Yellow Springs, OH) in SCCA events in Central Division in 1971 but this 71BM did not appear in Pro events until bought by Peter Nye (Fostoria, OH) for the 1972 season.
 It may be the "ex-works 712 FB" advertised by 'Forward March' of Yellow Springs in February 1972.
 Nye crashed the car early in the season but rebuilt it on a new tub supplied by March and raced through 1972 and 1973 in Pro events and in SCCA.
-After relocating to Texas, Nye scored points in Southwest Division in 1974 and 1975.
-In 1974, Nye loaned the car to Galen Lyons (Austin, TX) and he raced it in one or two SCCA Nationals before it was sold to the Northwest US where its new owners planned to rebuild it as a sports car.
+After relocating to Texas, Nye scored points in Southwest Division in 1974 and won his class in the Texas Region National in September 1975.
+Nye also loaned the car to Galen Lyons (Austin, TX) and he raced it in one or two SCCA Nationals before it was sold to the Northwest US where its new owners planned to rebuild it as a sports car.

 - March 722 (Jon Milledge): William T. 'Bunny' Ribbs (San Jose, CA) entered a black/white #87 March 722 for Mike Eyerly at Road America SCCA Pro FB race in August 1973, then for Jon Milledge at Trois-Rivières a week later.
 Both drivers had driven Ribbs' previous Brabham BT29.
 Ribbs retained the car for 1974, when it was raced by Philip Ribbs and Bill Cooper in SCCA events in California.
 By the end of 1974, the car was noted to be wearing Falconer bodywork.
 Subsequent history unknown.